Introduction to integrating SEO strategy and social media

 - +15 % of backlinks, mainly via green bloggers who discovered the topic on LinkedIn.

-- Position #3 for “7 kW charging station without upgrading the meter” and 350 leads.
+- Position #3 for «7 kW charging station without meter upgrade and 350 leads.

-- LinkedIn engagement rate: 6.8 %, twice the sector average.
+- LinkedIn engagement rate: 6.8 %, twice the industry average.

-This case shows how a cross-channel calendar (SEO + Social) can feed a complete funnel, from keyword to lead generation.
+This case shows how a cross-channel calendar (SEO + Social) can feed a full funnel, from keyword to lead generation.

 Measuring impact: beyond social vanity metrics

-Likes and impressions are not enough.
-To assess a real SEO return, track:
+Likes and impressions aren’t enough.
+To assess true SEO return, track:

-- The variation in positions on brand + keyword queries after each hashtag campaign.
+- The change in rankings on brand + keyword queries after each hashtag campaign.

 - The evolution of the Knowledge Graph panel (appearance of new entities, images, people also search for).

-The aim is to isolate causality: a wave of retweets can precede an increase in backlinks, which leads to an improvement in ranking.
-Without temporal correlation, it is difficult to justify the Social investment to financial decision-makers.
+The goal is to isolate causality: a wave of retweets can precede a rise in backlinks, which leads to improved rankings.
+Without temporal correlation, it’s hard to justify Social investment to financial decision-makers.

 Smart automation: APIs and no-code

-Zapier, Make (ex-Integromat) or n8n allow you to automate low-scalability tasks.
-Example: every time you publish a new WordPress article, a scenario retrieves the title, generates a quote card via the Canva API, post on LinkedIn, then schedule a tweet with Bitly to track the CTR.
-Bitly data is sent back into a Google Sheet; if the click-through rate exceeds 2 %, a script updates the article’s Open Graph Title to reflect the best-performing version.
+Zapier, Make (ex-Integromat) or n8n make it possible to automate low-scalability tasks.
+Example: every time you publish a new WordPress article, a scenario fetches the title, generates a quote card via the Canva API, post it on LinkedIn, then schedule a tweet with Bitly to track CTR.
+Bitly data is sent back to a Google Sheet; if the click-through rate exceeds 2 %, a script updates the article’s Open Graph Title to reflect the best-performing version.
 Result: you close the Social→SEO feedback loop without human intervention.
-At Mailchimp, a similar stack reduced by 40 % the time-to-market of a Title Tag optimisation, proving that automating doesn’t necessarily mean dehumanising, but iterating faster.
+At Mailchimp, a similar stack made it possible to reduce by 40 % the time-to-market of a Title Tag optimization, proving that automating doesn’t necessarily mean dehumanizing, but iterating faster.

 Ethics and algorithmic signals: don’t cross the red line

-Some techniques flirt with manipulation: Instagram pods to inflate engagement, purchasing retweets to generate “social signals .
-Google stated at SMX West 2020 that “links created solely via paid incentive campaigns would potentially violate the guidelines .
-This includes sponsored posts without an attribute rel="sponsored".
-Likewise, Facebook has stepped up detection of “engagement baiting .
-In the long term, these practices risk triggering a double filter: limited social reach, SEO penalties for unnatural links.
-The sustainable approach is to prioritise user value, then amplify via clearly labelled advertising campaigns.
-The negative example from 2019 remains Fashion Nova, penalised by the FTC for paying influencers without disclosure, then by Google for unmarked links.
-The case illustrates the regulatory convergence between social and search: transparency is essential.
+Some techniques flirt with manipulation: Instagram pods to inflate engagement, buying retweets to generate «social signals«.
+Google stated at SMX West 2020 that “links created solely via paid incentive campaigns would potentially violate the guidelines”.
+This includes sponsored posts without the attribute rel="sponsored".
+Likewise, Facebook has stepped up detection of «engagement baiting”.
+In the long term, these practices risk triggering double filtering: limited social reach, SEO penalties for unnatural links.
+The sustainable approach is to prioritize user value, then amplify via clearly labeled advertising campaigns.
+The negative example from 2019 remains Fashion Nova, penalized by the FTC for paying influencers without disclosure, then by Google for unmarked links.
+The case illustrates the regulatory convergence between social and search: transparency is required.

 Operational checklist: integrate your two teams

-4. Republishing calendar: a pillar article is republished as an Instagram carousel on D+3, a Pinterest infographic on D+14, a Twitter thread on D+30.
+4. Republishing calendar: a pillar article is republished as an Instagram carousel at D+3, as a Pinterest infographic at D+14, as a Twitter thread at D+30.

-6. Shared budget for rapid A/B tests (titles, visuals).
+6. Shared budget for quick A/B tests (titles, visuals).

-This methodology removes silos and ensures that every piece of content is designed for both environments from the outset.
+This methodology removes silos and ensures that each piece of content is designed for both environments from the outset.

 Future outlook: the metaverse and visual search